gicking/STM8_headers/README.md

 # XML Device Description

-Headers were generated from device descriptions in XML format.
-These descriptions are provided in folder [XML](https://github.com/gicking/STM8_headers/tree/master/XML)
+Headers were generated from device descriptions in XML format, which are in folder [XML](https://github.com/gicking/STM8_headers/tree/master/XML).
+These descriptions could be used e.g. for a graphical debugger interface.

 # Example Projects